• Menu

 The biggest problem with PFAS is their staying power–they do not leave the environment or our bodies for many many years, which is the reason they are dubbed “forever chemicals.”

-Mamavation sent 17 toilet paper products to an EPA-certified laboratory to test for organic fluorine, which is a marker for PFAS “forever chemical” compounds.
+Mamavation sent 17 toilet paper products (with many additional products added later) to an EPA-certified laboratory to test for organic fluorine, which is a marker for PFAS “forever chemical” compounds.
 We included as many types of toilet paper we could such as bamboo, sugarcane, recycled, and conventional wood pulp.
 We purchased the products between October 2021 and June 2022 from Amazon.com, using Instacart, or in-store from retailers in Los Angeles.
+(Updated purchases up to 3/2026)

 Here are the main findings from Mamavation’s Toilet Paper PFAS Consumer Study: